 A doctor uses a local anesthetic to numb the perineal area so that patients remain calm.
 But they can expect some pain or inflammation once the anesthesia wears off.
-Healing takes about one month, but this can vary depending on the degree of episiotomy.
+Episiotomy healing takes about one month, but this can vary depending on the degree of episiotomy.
 Natural tears usually require the same recovery time.
 Patients can feel pain, discomfort, and soreness for the first few weeks.

 Types of Episiotomy Repair